- See a full list of publications

 Complete our quick survey to help us improve staff profile pages

-Alice joined the Department of English and Related Literature in 2012 as a Lecturer in Contemporary and Global Literature.
+Alice Hall is a Lecturer in Contemporary and Global Literature.

-Alice studied for her BA, MPhil and PhD at the University of Cambridge at Girton and then Darwin College.
-She completed a postdoctoral research fellowship at the interdisciplinary Centre for Advanced Studies at the University of Nottingham.
-She has taught at Université Paris VII: Denis Diderot; Université Paris III: Sorbonne Nouvelle, and Cambridge.
+Alice completed a BA, MPhil and PhD in English at the University of Cambridge.
+She held a postdoctoral research fellowship at Nottingham University’s interdisciplinary Centre for Advanced Studies.
+She has taught at Université Paris VII: Denis Diderot, Université Paris III: Sorbonne Nouvelle, and Cambridge.

 In 2013, Alice was one of ten academics chosen as ‘New Generation Thinkers’ by the Arts and Humanities Research Council and the BBC.
 With Professor Sanjoy Bhattacharya, she set up a new MA in Medical History and Humanities, which launched in 2016.
 In 2017, she was awarded a Springboard Fellowship by the Academy of Medical Sciences and the Wellcome Trust.

 Alice works in the Modern Research School.
-She is a member of three interdisciplinary centres at York: the Centre for Modern Studies, the WHO-affiliated Centre for Global Health Histories and the Coma and Disorders of Consciousness Research Centre.
+She is also a member of the interdisciplinary the Centre for Modern Studies and the Centre for Global Health Histories, a World Health Organisation Collaborating Centre.

 Her first book, Disability and Modern Fiction: Faulkner, Morrison, Coetzee and the Nobel Prize for Literature, was published by Palgrave Macmillan in 2012.
 Alice’s second book, Literature and Disability: Contemporary Critical Thought was published by Routledge in 2015.
 She is the editor of the forthcoming Routledge Companion to Literature and Disability.

-Alice has also published journal articles and book chapters on African American literature, literature and disability theory, cultural representations of disability, autobiographical fiction, memory, and medical humanities.
+Alice has also published journal articles and book chapters on American literature, disability theory, autobiographical fiction, cultural representations of care, and medical humanities.
 Alice worked with Professor Tobin Siebers from the University of Michigan to guest edit a special issue of the Journal of Literary and Cultural Disability Studies on the theme of disability and visual culture which was published in 2015.

 In 2013, Alice was selected by the BBC and AHRC as one of the ten New Generation Thinkers.
 In this role, she has made broadcasts for BBC Radio 3’s arts and ideas programmes ‘Night Waves’ and ‘The Essay’, BBC Arts television, and given talks at the BBC’s Free Thinking Festival.

-In 2014 Alice received funding from the Wellcome Trust funded Centre for Chronic Diseases and Disorders (C2D2) at York for research projects on memory in contemporary fiction and life writing, and a video installation on adolescent health.
-She is currently PI on two Wellcome Trust grants to support the Northern Network for Medical Humanities which aims to foster connections between universities, arts and health organisations in the north through a series of research workshops (2014-2017).
+In 2014 Alice received funding from the Wellcome Trust funded Centre for Chronic Diseases and Disorders (C2D2) at York for research projects on memory and consciousness in contemporary fiction and life writing, and a video installation on adolescent health.
+She was PI on two Wellcome Trust grants to support the Northern Network for Medical Humanities which aims to foster connections between universities, arts and health organisations in the north through a series of research workshops (2014-2017).

 In 2017 Alice was awarded a Springboard Fellowship by the Academy of Medical Sciences and the Wellcome Trust for her project, ‘Cultures of Care’.